Dynamical universality class for competing short- and long-range interactions

 In many real-world systems short- and long-range interactions coexist and can compete.
 The addition of a mean-field term to the Ising Hamiltonian was first proposed by Baker~\cite{baker1963ising} and later analyzed in the canonical ensemble by Nagle~\cite{nagle1970ising} and Kardar~\cite{kardar1983crossover}.
 In the phase diagram of this model there are lines of first and second-order phase transitions separated by a tricritical point~\cite{mukamel2005breaking}.
 The Nagle-Kardar model can represent such diverse physical systems as: bond percolation in the presence of infinite-range bonds~\cite{kaufman1984short}, spin systems on small-world hypergraphs~\cite{bolle2006thermodynamics}, single-chain magnets~\cite{gatteschi2014single}, synchronization with long-range interactions~\cite{gupta2017spontaneous}, and bosons in an optical lattice with cavity-induced long-range interactions~\cite{blass2018quantum}.
 Recently, the Nagle-Kardar model has been used to characterize finite-size effects, like the Casimir force, near criticality~\cite{dantchev2024fluctuation,Dantchev2024,Dantchev2025Casimir}, and the addition of next-to-nearest neighbor and biquadratic interactions has been also considered~\cite{yang2022effect,campa2019ising,campa2025ensemble}.

-While the static properties of the Nagle-Kardar model have been widely studied, dynamical properties have not been addressed carefully, if we exclude a single paper where simulations of the dynamics in the microcanonical ensemble are performed~\cite{mukamel2005breaking}.
-On the other hand, critical slowing down, bistability and metastability have been investigated for the Ising~\cite{hohenberg1977theory,SchneiderPRL1972,wang1995study} and the Curie-Weiss~\cite{griffiths1966relaxation,ColonnaRomanoPRE2014,aiudi2023critical} models separately.
+While the static properties of the Nagle-Kardar model have been widely studied, dynamical properties have not been addressed carefully, if we exclude a single paper where simulations of the dynamics in the microcanonical ensemble were performed~\cite{mukamel2005breaking}.
+On the other hand, critical slowing down has been investigated for the Ising~\cite{hohenberg1977theory,SchneiderPRL1972,wang1995study} and the Curie-Weiss~\cite{griffiths1966relaxation,ColonnaRomanoPRE2014,aiudi2023critical} models separately.

 In this Letter, we study the dynamics of the one-dimensional Nagle-Kardar model in the canonical ensemble, using numerical simulations and analytical tools.
-Our main contributions are: \textit{i)} the derivation of a Fokker-Planck equation from the microscopic Glauber dynamics~\cite{kikuchi1991metropolis}; \textit{ii)} the analytical determination of the dynamical critical exponent $z$ that governs the algebraic slowing-down of the magnetization along the second-order critical line and at the tricritical point.
+Our main contributions are: \textit{i)} a Fokker-Planck equation for macroscopic variables from the microscopic Glauber dynamics~\cite{kikuchi1991metropolis}, for a detailed derivation see the companion paper~\cite{our_paper_long}; \textit{ii)} the confirmation of the dynamical critical exponent $z=2$ that governs the algebraic slowing-down of the magnetization along the second-order critical line and at the tricritical point.
+This proves that the addition of nearest-neighbor interactions to the mean-field term does not modify the dynamical universality class.
+Rather than relying on the standard Landau-Ginzburg framework to determine the dynamical exponent, we derive it from first principles by systematically coarse-graining the underlying microscopic dynamics.